kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 <br>

 ## Repository folders
 **Arduino_I2C_BPF_RX** - Code to control the Band Pass Filter (BPF) board.
 It runs at Arduino Pro Mini, compiled with Arduino IDE.
-The Arduino Pro Mini is used replacing the uSDR-Pico I2C interfaces PCF8574's to allow extra features: SWR reading and others (future).
+The Arduino Pro Mini is used replacing the uSDR-Pico I2C interfaces PCF8574's to allow extra features: SWR reading, Eeprom memory and others (future).
 It uses the same I2C protocol, as uSDR-Pico.<br>
 **Arduino_uSDX_Pico_FFT** - Main code for Ajan-5, it runs at Raspberry Pi Pico, compiled with Arduino IDE (look "Arduino IDE setup and notes" below).<br>
 **Aux** - Files used as reference.<br>
 **PCB** - Schematic and PCB Layout on Kicad format.<br>